SEDSCelestiaBPGC/WanderingStar/_posts/2020-F/2020-08-10-Perplexing-Paradoxes.md

 Second, where one or more than one at the club is not a drinker.
 If we choose one of the non-drinkers, then the first part of the statement is not satisfied (that if a particular person drinks…), hence the following part of the statement holds no truth value and hence is a true statement.
 We could have even said “if a non drinker drinks, then earth is flat”.
 This would still be logically true as the statement forms a vacuous truth.

-This Paradox is a Veridical Paradox as it is simply a play with words and after a bit of explanation the truth emerges within the statement itself.
+This Paradox is a **Veridical** Paradox as it is simply a play with words and after a bit of explanation the truth emerges within the statement itself.

-Amazing Consequence of this is every time you find yourself alone in the room; remember that you are the smartest, loveliest, best looking and healthiest person in that room.😉
+**Amazing Consequence** of this is every time you find yourself alone in the room; remember that you are the smartest, loveliest, best looking and healthiest person in that room.😉

-$$ ¯\setminus\_(ツ)\_/¯ $$
+$$ ¯\backslash\_(ツ)\_/¯ $$

 $$ * $$